RWM101/Tax-Firm-Data/README.md

 ## Key Metrics
 The following metrics identify the performance of each employee, and how many work hours should be added (or removed) from their list.

+- **Current Workload Metrics**
   - **Project Status** - The number of projects in various stages of their life cycle, such as Unassigned, Assigned, In Preparation, Waiting for Info, and Completed.
-- **FTEAmount** - Full-Time Employee. from 0-1, represents if the employee is full-time or part-time.
   - **Work_In_Preparation** - A sum of all the project hours assigned to each employee where their role is preparer and the status is "In Prep."
   - **Work_Assigned** - A sum of all the project hours assigned to each employee where their role is preparer and the status is set to "In, Assigned."
   - **Review_Work** - A sum of all the project hours assigned to each employee where their role is preparer and the status is either "Prep Complete" or "In Review."
+  - **Subtotal** - A sum of all work hours above, except for work_unassigned, to get the total hours assigned to everyone.
+- **Backlog/Unassigned Metrics**
   - **Work_Unassigned** - A sum of all work hours above, except for work_unassigned, to get the total hours assigned to everyone.
-- **Subtotal** - A sum of all work hours above, except for work_unassigned, to get the total hours assigned to everyone
-- **CanAdd** - Subtotal / FTE.
-Normalizes full-time and part-time staff to see how many hours of work they can get through based on their availability.
-This column condenses everyone's workload to a number, adjusted to their work availability (part-time vs. full-time).
-It helps show the most available employee in ambiguous situations (e.g., multiple part-time employees with slightly different hours, and a similar number of hours assigned).
+- **Capacity Normalization**
+  - **FTEAmount** - Full-Time Employee. from 0-1, represents if the employee is full-time or part-time.
+  - **CanAdd** - The Subtotal / FTE.
+Equalizes the assigned hours by many hours staffmembers work.
+This simplifies who should get more work in ambiguous situations.

 ## Key Insights
 The various reports/dashboards are: